activist, and author Keith McHenry

 Artist, activist, and author Keith McHenry co-founded Food

-Not Bombs with seven friends in 1980.
+Not Bombs in Boston with seven friends in 1980.
 He enjoyed his childhood living at the Grand Canyon, Yosemite, Shenandoah and several other

 National Parks.
 Keith studied painting at Boston University and started a graphic design company called Brushfire Graphics.

 recovered, cooked and shared food with the hungry with Food Not Bombs

 for over 30 years.
 Keith was arrested "for making a political

 statement" by sharing vegan meals in San Francisco, spent a total two years in jail and faced 25